bunto/bunto/site/_docs/pages.md

 There is nothing wrong with the above method.
 However, some people like to keep their URLs free from things like filename extensions.
-To achieve clean URLs for pages using Jekyll, you simply need to create a folder for each top-level page you want, and then place an `index.html` file in each page’s folder.
+To achieve clean URLs for pages using Bunto, you simply need to create a folder for each top-level page you want, and then place an `index.html` file in each page’s folder.
 This way the page URL ends up being the folder name, and the web server will serve up the respective `index.html` file.
 Here's an example of what this structure